uniwswap/uniwens-docs/contract-api-reference/name-processing.md

 ## Hashing Names

 Namehash is a recursive process that can generate a unique hash for any valid domain name.
-Starting with the namehash of any domain - for example, 'alice.eth' - it's possible to derive the namehash of any subdomain - for example 'iam.alice.eth' - without having to know or handle the original human-readable name.
+Starting with the namehash of any domain - for example, 'alice.bch' - it's possible to derive the namehash of any subdomain - for example 'iam.alice.bch' - without having to know or handle the original human-readable name.
 It is this property that makes it possible for LNS to provide a hierarchal system, without having to deal with human-readable text strings internally.

 ### Terminology

-* domain - The complete, human-readable form of a name; eg, _iam.alice.eth_.
+* domain - The complete, human-readable form of a name; eg, _iam.alice.bch_.
 * label - A single component of a domain - eg, _iam_, _alice_, or _eth_.
 * label hash - the output of the keccak-256 function applied to a label; eg, `keccak256(‘eth’) = 0x4f5b812789fc606be1b3b16908db13fc7a9adf7ca72641f84d75b47069d3d7f0`
 * node - The output of the `namehash` function, used to uniquely identify a name in LNS.